microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 }
 ```

-Users are allowed to force install a specific version of the tool.
+This configuration specifies that the testing platform tool should be used with version 1.5.0, and it does not allow pre-release versions.
+This provides more control over the test runner tool and ensures compatibility with specific versions.
 If it's not specified, then we will fallback to the latest version.

 ### Default